Totes5706/cardano-alonzo-nft-creator/README.md

 nix-shell
 ```

-Now, while in nix-shell, head over to this this repo to build the project:
+Now, while in nix-shell, head over to this repo to build the project:

 - Directory: ```[nix-shell:~/cardano-alonzo-nft-creator]$```
 ```